pbuckner/x-plane_plugins/XPython/docs/source/development/modules/panelgraphics_textures.rst

 do not need to be done within a draw callback (generally, they *should not* be done within a callback, for performance reasons.)

+.. _pg-atlas-preconditions:

+An atlas is either being **filled** or **baked**, and most routines require one or the other.
+The order is create, add images, bake, draw, destroy --- and that order is a requirement, not a suggestion:

+.. rst-class:: compact

+* the :func:`textureAtlasAddImageFile` family and :func:`textureAtlasBake`
+  require an atlas that has **not** been baked; an atlas is baked exactly once and takes no more images after that;
+* every draw routine requires one that **has** been baked;
+* :func:`destroyTextureAtlas`, :func:`textureAtlasGetImageWidth` and
+  :func:`textureAtlasGetImageHeight` have no precondition at all --- they are legal at any point in an atlas's life.

+X-Plane reports a violated precondition to your error callback and to ``Log.txt`` so you can find it, but a violated precondition is a bug in your plugin, so **no return value is defined for one** --- do not write code that tests for it.
+The ``-1`` returned by the add routines is a different thing: it means the image could not be loaded.

 Drawing (``textureAtlasDraw*()``, ``textureSourceDraw*()``) must be done within a window or avionics device with :data:`WindowContentTypePanelGraphics` context.